ClubObsidian/BuycraftBedrock/README.md

 ## Fork Details

-BuycraftBedrock only support Bukkit based servers
+BuycraftBedrock only support Bukkit based servers that have bedrock support.
+This works by translating the xuid to a Java uuid.

+## Setup

+Install the plugin for your relevant version and then setup a bedrock store on tebex.